Emergency Medical Services

 - Overview: 2022 legislative changes (6/13/22)

 - Audits Process Updated: EMS audits randomly occur upon renewal of EMS certifications and licensures.
 Starting in April, IDHS is implementing a more automated system for better tracking and efficiency in processing the audits.
 This includes auto-generated emails that provide a link for individuals to use to submit required information for the audit.
 Learn more about the changes

 The EMS Commission is responsible for the establishment and maintenance of an effective system of emergency medical services.
 This includes the necessary equipment, personnel and facilities to ensure that all emergency patients receive prompt and adequate medical care throughout the range of emergency conditions encountered.
 The commission has also established the Mobile Integrated Health Advisory Committee.
-Visit the EMS Commission page for more information, including instructions on submitting a waiver and recent meeting minutes.
+Visit the Boards and Commissions page for more information, including instructions on submitting a waiver and recent meeting minutes.